Self-Collection for HPV Testing Provides More Accessibility for Cervical Cancer Screening

 Multiple myeloma (MM) is a rare type of blood cancer that often develops without early symptoms, making awareness of risk factors essential.
 Regional Cancer Care Associates (RCCA) provides insights on the factors that may increase a person’s likelihood of developing multiple myeloma.

-With more than 20 locations across New Jersey, Connecticut, Massachusetts, Maryland, and the Washington, D.C., area, RCCA is dedicated to keeping patients informed about the latest cancer research and advancements in oncology care.
+With more than 20 locations across New Jersey, Connecticut, Massachusetts, and the Washington, D.C., area, RCCA is dedicated to keeping patients informed about the latest cancer research and advancements in oncology care.

 Certain environmental exposures and lifestyle factors have been linked to multiple myeloma.